A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

 Yes, hot chocolate is safe to have during pregnancy as it contains very low caffeine, usually about 25mg per one serving.
 Pregnant women can have up to 200mg of caffeine and, therefore, it is completely fine to consume hot chocolate in moderate amounts.

-2. Why do women have chocolate cravings during pregnancy?
+2. Why do I have chocolate cravings during pregnancy?

 The exact reason for chocolate craving among pregnant women is not known.
 It is believed that deficiency of elements like antioxidants and magnesium trigger cravings for chocolate.
 However, studies disagree with this belief because women hardly have any cravings for green vegetables or other nutritious food.

-Another belief is that pregnant women crave for chocolate as it affects the brain giving a feeling of happiness.
+Another belief is that pregnant women crave chocolate since it triggers the happiness hormone in the brain.
 It is also believed that cravings arise due to hormonal changes.

 3. Do chocolate cravings determine gender?